 Functional training focuses on practicing complex movements instead of training individual muscles.
-An athletic full-body workout that meets the demands of everyday life or sports-specific movements.
+It provides an athletic full-body workout that meets the demands of everyday life or sports-specific movements.

-This free, multi-jointed and multidimensional training with and without additional equipment improves stability, balance and mobility as well as coordination for more well-being and performance in everyday life and during sport.
+This open, multi-jointed and multidimensional training both with and without additional equipment improves stability, balance and mobility, as well as coordination, for more well-being and performance in everyday life and during sport.

-Functional training is an everyday-relevant and cross-sport form of training.
+Functional training is always relevant and a cross-sport form of training.

-Do you want to become stronger, more flexible, more coordinated, more enduring, while still building up muscles and losing fat?
+Do you want to become stronger, more flexible, more coordinated and more enduring, while still building up muscles and losing fat?

 Have you been injured and now want to start again with an adapted training?

-At the beginning of my individual care there is a detailed anamnesis and a comprehensive diagnosis.
+At the beginning of your individual care there is a detailed anamnesis and a comprehensive diagnosis.

-Your personal target and my program tailored to you will lead you to success.
+Your personal target and the individual program devised for you will lead you to success.

 Functional training for everyone:

 Most people today have a sedentary job combined with work on the computer, i.e. they usually sit on a chair for eight hours with their arms in front of their bodies.
 The typical posture here is rolling the shoulders forward and rounding the lower back.
-The result is that the front shoulder, chest and abdominal muscles as well as the hip flexors shorten.
-The neck muscles and the lower back are therefore under tension all the time.
+The result is that the muscles in the front shoulders, chest and abdominal area, as well as the hip flexors, shorten.
+The neck muscles and the lower back are therefore under constant tension.
 In most cases, this leads to long-term tension.
 By shortening the hip flexor, the pelvis tilts forward, which intensifies the “curling up” effect.

-Unfortunately, the so-called “desk offender” is usually not a trained athlete who has a trained perception of his body and thus counteracts imbalances in a targeted manner.
-At the beginning there is always awareness, i.e. the training of proprioception, then comes the opening or straightening of the body, so to speak a reset.
+Unfortunately, the so-called “pencil pusher” is usually not a trained athlete who has an astute awareness of his own body and can precisely counteract imbalances.
+At the beginning there is always awareness training to obtain better proprioception, then comes the opening or straightening of the body, corresponding to a reset.

 Functional training for golfers: